yks808/askCourgars/README.md

     Below would help to see the negotiations and make sure https://byu.edu has valid certificate. curl -v -s https://byu.edu > /dev/null

+**How to make deployFiles.sh script work**
+    Type line below on your terminal so that it will 1)deletes any previous deployment for simon,
+        2)copies up all of the files found in the project directory, 3)makes sure Caddy is hosting the files under the simon subdomain of your domain (e.g. simon.yourdomain.click).

+    ./deployFiles.sh -k ~/keys/production.pem -h yourdomain.click -s simon

 # Ask Cougars

 ## Design